annajolt/Apifedsim/README.md

-# Apifedsim

-Possible User stories:
-1)	As a portfolio manager I need to see the trend of a cryptocurrency to determine if it will be beneficial to add to an individual’s portfolio
-Acceptance Criteria: Given that I need to know the trend when a certain cryptocurrency is selected then a simulation needs to be produced.
+# *Crypto Query Lite -Crypto Analysis Tool* [pics](Apifedsim/Screenshot 2022-05-11 194045.png)
+---
+### *Necessary Library imports*
+- import pandas as pd
+- import datetime as dt
+- import numpy as np
+- import matplotlib.pyplot as plt
+- import yfinance as yfin
+- from re import L
+- from numpy.ma.core import shape
+- from matplotlib import style
+- from pandas_datareader import data as pdr
+- import questionary

+### *User Story*

-2)	As a crypto trader I need a visualization of volatility of cryptocurrencies to determine the best & worse possible returns of that cryptocurrency
+As a crypto trader I need a visualization of volatility of a cryptocurrency based on my initial investment to determine the best & worse possible returns of the cryptocurrency I select.

-Acceptance Criteria:  Given that I need to know the volatility when choosing a cryptocurrency to determine best & worse possible returns then I need to have a simulation producing the returns
+Acceptance Criteria:  Given that I need to know the volatility when choosing a cryptocurrency to determine best & worse possible returns then I need to have a simulation that will produce the results for the selected cryptocurrency.

+### *

 Steps:
 1. I will need an option to choose cryptocurrencies (established by using questionary through .ask() function;
 2. After cryptocurrency is chosen will need the app to know how far back we are reviewing the cryptocurrency (1 yr, 2 yr, 5 yr?);